 Whether you're going down rapids or drifting down a clam river, paddling can be incredibly therapeutic for both mind and body and it doesn't have to be competitive.
 Canoeing allows you to exercise and spend time having fun with friends and family.
 Recreational canoeing can be started at an early age, enjoyed by all members of the family, even into retirement.
 Even for the easiest waters however, all canoeists should be to swim at least 50 metres in canoeing clothing.
-For those looking to join a club or begin lessons, visit the British Canoe Union website for further information.
+For those looking to join a club or begin lessons, visit the British Canoeing website for further information.

 Kids and young people

 One of the best ways to get your kids canoeing is to don the buoyancy aids and head out on a family paddle.
 If you want to keep an eye on young children, sharing a boat is a great option - you can fit a family and a picnic in a 16-foot Canadian canoe!
 Go Canoeing has loads of information about getting started.
 In England and Wales there are a number of specially-designed schemes, like Paddlepower, which help children to build up their skills or enter competitions.
 While U Canoe aims to keep teenagers in the sport and encourage new participants to take up paddling.
 Contact the Canoeing association in your area for information on how to get kids involved.

 Able-bodied and disabled participants can share all aspects of the activity.
 Some Go Canoeing taster sessions can accommodate people with disabilities but it is worth checking before you turn up.
 Similarly, get in touch with your local club as many cater for people with disabilities.
-If you want to compete, the British Canoe Union holds competitive events as part of mainstream programmes, which recognise the needs of disabled competitors.
+If you want to compete, the British Canoeing holds competitive events as part of mainstream programmes, which recognise the needs of disabled competitors.
 There's also a GB paracanoe squad.

 There are two canoeing Olympic disciplines; slalom and sprint.

 Canoe Slalom is the ultimate challenge as paddlers tackle the excitement of white water rapids, testing speed, agility and precision.
 Paddlers must navigate a sequence of pairs of poles (gates) in number order set up over challenging rapids, waves, eddies and currents on a 300m stretch of white water.
 Entry level to canoe slalom racing are generally held on calm water and the courses will be simple.
-The British Canoe Union can help you make the first steps into racing.
+British Canoeing can help you make the first steps into racing.

 Canoe Sprint sees athletes race on a straight course, each boat in a separate lane, over three different distances: 200m, 500m, 1000m.
 Most paddlers enter sprint racing through a club, racing locally as novices and progressing to national regattas at junior and senior levels, where all paddlers are ranked within their classes.
 In a Kayak, the paddler is seated and uses a two-blade paddle, while in a Canoe, the paddler is kneeling on one knee, and uses a single-blade paddle.
-For those looking to start racing and to find out the location of sprint meets, contact the The British Canoe Union.
+For those looking to start racing and to find out the location of sprint meets, contact the British Canoeing

 Coaching and Volunteering